Federal Work Study Program Information

 Connect with SEO

 Students who wish to be considered for the FWSP must be financially eligible according to federal and university policy.
 Students must meet all annual Office of Financial Aid eligibility parameters for obtaining aid, and must adhere to all deadlines.
 In particular, students must file the FAFSA by the Rutgers priority deadline.
 Continuing students must also meet a minimum earnings requirement, established by the OFA, in order to be eligible from year to year.

 Job Application/Placement Process for Rutgers Students

-FWSP-eligible students will see "Federal Work Study Program" listed under the Awards section of their financial aid Award Letter, as well as a link to the Federal Work Study Job Application.
+FWSP-eligible students will see "Federal Work Study" on their Award Letter, as well as a link to the Federal Work Study Job Application.

 New FWSP students must complete and submit a job application in order to be placed in a job.
 It is important to be very thorough and accurate when completing the job application.
 Students should consult the general job categories list when completing the application.
 Newark students can review an additional list of job openings.